yigitksl/NLP-Hangman-Game/README.md

 How to Run:

-To play the game, simply run the Python script provided in the repository.
-The script will guide you through the game, offering hints and keeping track of your score as you attempt to complete the sentences.
+To play the game, clone the repository to your machine and run the script.
+No additional python libraries are required.
+Type ? to receive a hint.
+You can receive up to 3 hints per word.
+You have 4 attempts to guess each word correctly.
+Your score is based on correct guesses, with penalties for wrong guesses and using hints.